 "Should I use Max Conversions with a Target CPA, or Target CPA as a separate strategy?"

-They are technically the same thing.
+Technically the same thing.
 "Maximize Conversions with optional Target CPA" and "Target CPA" are identical under the hood.
 Google consolidated the interface, but the underlying algorithm is the same.
 What matters is whether you set a target or not.

 "How long should I wait before declaring Target CPA a failure?"